gnuthought/ansible-role-openshift-provision/README.md

 * `process_templates` - Templates to process to create resources within this project, described below

+* `remove_unlisted` - Boolean to indicate whether labels or annotations not listed should be removed from this project.
+Optional, default "false"

+* `remove_unlisted_labels` - Same as `remove_unlisted`, but specifically
+  targeting labels.
+Optional, default "false"

+* `remove_unlisted_annotations` - Same as `remove_unlisted`, but specifically
+  targeting annotations.
+Optional, default "false"

 * `resource_path` - List of paths to search for resource definitons specified by relative file path under `resources`, defaults to `resource_path` value at